Health professional: Occupational hazards

-The healthcare workforce faces unique health and safety challenges and is recognized by the National Institute for Occupational Safety and Health (NIOSH) as a priority industry sector in the National Occupational Research Agenda (NORA) to identify and provide intervention strategies regarding occupational health and safety issues.
+The healthcare workforce faces specific health and safety challenges.
+The US National Institute for Occupational Safety and Health (NIOSH) recognizes it as a priority industry sector in the National Occupational Research Agenda (NORA), which aims to identify and provide intervention strategies for occupational health and safety issues.

 Biological hazards

 Exposure to respiratory infectious diseases like tuberculosis (caused by Mycobacterium tuberculosis) and influenza can be reduced with the use of respirators; this exposure is a significant occupational hazard for health care professionals.
 Healthcare workers are also at risk for diseases that are contracted through extended contact with a patient, including scabies.
 Health professionals are also at risk for contracting blood-borne diseases like hepatitis B, hepatitis C, and HIV/AIDS through needlestick injuries or contact with bodily fluids.
 This risk can be mitigated with vaccination when there is a vaccine available, like with hepatitis B. In epidemic situations, such as the 2014–2016 West African Ebola virus epidemic or the 2003 SARS outbreak, healthcare workers are at even greater risk, and were disproportionately affected in both the Ebola and SARS outbreaks.

 In general, appropriate personal protective equipment (PPE) is the first-line mode of protection for healthcare workers from infectious diseases.
 For it to be effective against highly contagious diseases, personal protective equipment must be watertight and prevent the skin and mucous membranes from contacting infectious material.
-Different levels of personal protective equipment created to unique standards are used in situations where the risk of infection is different.
+Different levels of personal protective equipment created according to unique standards are used in situations where the risk of infection is different.
 Practices such as triple gloving and multiple respirators do not provide a higher level of protection and present a burden to the worker, who is additionally at increased risk of exposure when removing the PPE.
 Compliance with appropriate personal protective equipment rules may be difficult in certain situations, such as tropical environments or low-resource settings.
 A 2020 Cochrane systematic review found low-quality evidence that using more breathable fabric in PPE, double gloving, and active training reduce the risk of contamination but that more randomized controlled trials are needed for how best to train healthcare workers in proper PPE use.